SACHSTech/Setting-Up-Your-IDE/README.md

 Once you've downloaded the file, unzip the archive and run the installer.

 ![screenshot](images/01B.png)

+The Coding Pack is a one-stop install for appropriate versions of Visual Studio Code, Java Development Kit (JDK), and Java Extensions.

+Unless you are confident in what you are doing, it is recommended to use this installer rather than to manually install each component piecemeal.

 ### Step 2: Install Git
 Download and run the appropriate git installer for your computing environment: